almtzr/opencopter/README.md

 ## How to build

-If you want to know more about how to assembly the Open Copter, please checkout this page: <br>
+If you want to know more about how to assembly the Open Copter, please checkout the github page: <br>
 <a href="https://saandial.github.io/opencopter/index.html" target="_blank">https://saandial.github.io/opencopter/index.html</a>

-You could also find out some flight test videos including crashes for the first one flights.

 ## License